nroi/flexo/README.md

 The AUR package will install the configuration file in `/etc/flexo/flexo.toml`.
 It includes many comments and should be self explanatory (open an issue in case you disagree).
-In most cases, you will want to leave all settings untouched, with two exceptions:
+In most cases, you will want to leave all settings unchanged, with two exceptions:

 1. The setting `low_speed_limit` is commented by default, which means that flexo will *not* attempt to switch to a faster mirror if a download is extremely slow.
 To make use of this feature,